BabyKangaroo117/Frugl-APP/Weekly-Reports/Weekly Report 11-1-2023.md

 ### Taazkir Nasir
 ##### Previous Goals
-- Extend the search activity to dynamically update suggestions with user input
-- Refactor existing code to follow the software architecture
+- Design and implement View Item activity
 - Learn how to handle incoming data from the database

 ##### Key Points
-- The SearchItem activity is implemented along with the layout to display each individual item.
+- The search page will remain as it is.
+Users will input search terms and suggestions will appear including price and details, as only one API call will be made at app launch.
+- We'll use the same layout from the search page to show item details when clicked.
+I am also considering a dialog box to display contextual information instead of launching a new activity.
+- The grid layout for the homepage nav bar is proving difficult.
+It requires downloading the layout as an additional feature in Android Studio but the dependency is not being pushed to GitHub
-- The recycler view element was complex to work with and needs to be understood more.
+- Still researching how to work with a live database.
-- In the initial implementation of the search activity, the recycler view would populate with all items.
-However, this design choice would not be feasible with a live DB because the app would have to make 70 API calls just to load the search page.
-- The latest implementation only displays the items that are being searched, and the recycler view reverts to the initial state when the search bar is empty
-- The item layout needs to be rethought since it displays the price now.
-- Getting the price would not be possible during the fuzzy search since the call to the API would not be made till after the item is clicked
-- So a View Item activity needs to be made to display the prices, item description, store logo, and image(possibly)
-- The current layout to display items can be used in the View Item activity
 ##### Next Week Goals
-- Design and implement View Item activity
+- Implement the user account activity where the user's address and search radius will be inputted.
+- Get image buttons in a grid layout to work on the homepage, if not implement it using a linear layout
 - Learn how to handle incoming data from the database

 ### Syed Ahmed